apache/druid/docs/api-reference/tasks-api.md

 </details>

-### Clean up pending segments for a data source.
+### Clean up pending segments for a datasource.

 #### URL

 <code class="deleteAPI">DELETE</code> `/druid/indexer/v1/pendingSegments/{dataSource}`

 Manually clean up pending segments table in metadata storage for `datasource`.
-It returns a JSON object response with `numDeleted` and count of rows deleted from the pending segments table.
-This API is used by the `druid.coordinator.kill.pendingSegments.on` [coordinator setting](../configuration/index.md#coordinator-operation) which automates this operation to perform periodically.
+It returns a JSON object response with `numDeleted` for the number of rows deleted from the pending segments table.
+This API is used by the `druid.coordinator.kill.pendingSegments.on` [Coordinator setting](../configuration/index.md#coordinator-operation) which automates this operation to perform periodically.

-#### Query parameters

-No query parameters.

 #### Responses
 <!--DOCUSAURUS_CODE_TABS-->